wintonpc/pbr/README.md

 - support nested serialized protobuf messages (for metadata-wrapped messages)
   - additional field option on `bytes` field contains pbr_type

+- more realistic performance tests with wrapped, real messages

 - use references instead of pointers where appropriate

 - performance findings